-Never mind about illustration trends: learning how to accurately draw animals is the first step to designing your own fantasy creatures.
 Nature offers an amazing variety of solutions, shapes, colours and sizes, all designed to solve the challenge of survival in different way.
-You'll find that drawing and studying animals will provide plenty of inspiration that can be incorporated into your artwork.
+You'll find that drawing and studying animals – like bears – will provide plenty of inspiration that can be incorporated into your artwork.

 01. Start with a light sketch